 If you have a family member or friend that is hiring or knows someone who is, asking your loved ones for help can increase the chances of you securing employment.
 A relative can be an advocate for you, so having them write a letter of recommendation to a potential employer can be a big help.
 Having someone to act on your behalf and persuade an employer to consider your application can help you secure your dream role, regardless of your past.

 If you have a record, you need to be aware that while an employer may be hesitant to employ you in a role with varied responsibilities, they may be willing to give you a chance in a field that is lower paid.
 In life, many of us need to work our way up the ladder, so regardless of your qualifications and experience, you may need to start at the bottom and put the groundwork in to move up the ranks.
 There are various things that you can do to get your foot in the door, such as applying with a temp agency.
-To boost your resume and show that you’re a hardworking and trusted candidate, doing what it takes to be respected by your colleagues is important.
+This is a great way to boost your resume, and if you enlist the help of a company like ARC Resumes they will show you how to dress this up properly in your resume.
+You need to show that you’re a hardworking and trusted candidate and that you understand doing what it takes to be respected by your colleagues is important.

 To increase the chances of securing a job, you need to understand the importance of networking.
 While a criminal record can make the job search tougher, you may find that making personal connections with those in your industry can help you secure your dream role.
 To do this effectively, you will need to create professional pages on social media platforms like Facebook and LinkedIn.

 When going through the application process, you may want to lie if it asks about a criminal record, however, being dishonest will come back to bite you in the long run.
 Many employers conduct some kind of background check to ensure they’re employing the right people, so it’s better to be open and honest about your history from the get-go, rather than have skeletons come out the closet that can hinder your chances of gaining employment.